South Africa - Country Commercial Guide

 Local Content Requirements

-NIPP Previously, state-owned enterprises (SOEs) participated in the National Industrial Participation Programme (NIPP), an import-offset program for government agency expenditure managed by the Department of Trade, Industry and Competition (the dtic).
-Under the NIPP program, all imports of more than $10 million required the supplier to work with the dtic to invest the equivalent of 30 percent of the value of the purchase in a non-related industry.
+NIPP Previously, state-owned enterprises (SOEs) participated in the National Industrial Participation Program (NIPP), an import-offset program for government agency expenditure managed by the Department of Trade, Industry and Competition (DTIC).
+Under the NIPP program, all imports of more than $10 million required the supplier to work with DTIC to invest the equivalent of 30 percent of the value of the purchase in a non-related industry.
 However, under CSDP, companies now have more discretion to meet government requirements in this area.

-Foreign prospective suppliers need to look closely at localization requirements, which are complex, evolving, and varying by sector.
+Foreign prospective suppliers need to look closely at localization requirements, which are complex, evolving, and vary by sector.

 Broad-Based Black Economic Empowerment (B-BBEE)